BIOGRAPHY

 laid a strong foundation for me

-as a mediator, settlement facilitator,
+as a criminal defense and administrative law attorney,mediator, settlement facilitator,

-special master and arbitrator.
+special master, and arbitrator.

 This diverse experience has given